 In this article:

 - You're unemployed by no fault of your own.
-This means if your employer laid you off for financial reasons—like downsizing, closure or general lack of work—you could be eligible for unemployment benefits.
-Generally, if you quit or are fired, but there may be exceptions if you had a good cause for quitting or were fired in the absence of any misconduct on your part.
+Often, this means that your employer laid you off for financial reasons, like downsizing, closure or a lack of work.
+You might not be eligible for benefits if you quit or are fired, but there may be exceptions if you had a good cause for quitting or were fired in the absence of any misconduct on your part.

 - You meet additional state requirements.
 Some states will have additional criteria that you'll need to meet before you can be approved for unemployment benefits.
 For example, many states require you to prove that you can work and are actively searching for a new job.
 Check with your state to find out if they have additional requirements for eligibility.

 How Long Can I Collect Unemployment?

-Your credit report doesn't contain information about your income or employment status, and collecting unemployment benefits does not impact your credit scores and will not be recorded in your credit reports.
-In fact, your history of receiving unemployment benefits is not a public record and can only be disclosed in certain situations.
+Your credit report doesn't contain information about your income or employment status, and collecting unemployment benefits does not impact your credit scores.
+In fact, your history of receiving unemployment benefits isn't a public record and can only be disclosed in certain situations.